 The Pashalik of the Kazakhs (also known as Turkestan) includes the Kyrgyz, Naimans, Uzbegs, and Turkomans.
 Cities: Bukhara, Samarkand, Taskhent, Turkistan.
 Given its ruler's title (and its location) it'd be Persianized above everything, maybe maintained as a universal buffer by Moscow and Tehran, and even Lhasa, Beijing, and Urga.

-The Ottoman Empire's vassals in name only are the Deylik of Algiers*, the Beylik of Barqa*, the Sultanate of Ægypt, the Pashalik of the Fezzan*, the Eyalet of Tripoli*, and the Beylik of Tunis*.
-Mesopotamia, around Mosul and Carrhae (probably feudalish and quite Kurdish), and the Sharifate of Mecca and Medina* are obligate allies of the Most Sublime Porte.
-If the world's supposed to be super-cruel maybe they had long new Crusades--let's say 17th c.
-Persia* benefits from Arab Babylonia's petroleum: maybe the Persosphere's been turning conservative as everyone gropes at the rock-oil and Riyadh tries to stir up the Sunnis (unless the Shiites got reincorporated somehow TTL).
+The Ottoman Empire's (Mehmed VI) vassals are the Deylik of Algiers*, the Beylik of Barqa*, the Sultanate of Ægypt (I tweaked the name as a joke), the Pashalik of the Fezzan*, the Eyalet of Tripoli*, and the Beylik of Tunis*.
+Mesopotamia, around Mosul and Carrhae (probably feudalish and quite Kurdish) is an obligate ally of the Most Sublime Porte (if it's a separate country, but it was out of Constantinople's hands even in OTL's 19th c.).
+If the world's supposed to be super-cruel maybe they had long new Crusades--let's say 17th c. and again around 1700.
+Sunni Persia* benefits from Arab Babylonia's petroleum: maybe the Persosphere's been turning conservative as everyone gropes at the rock-oil and Rashid Arabia's* Ha'il tries to stir up the Sunnis in Yemen* (I'd say the Shiites got reincorporated/subsumed somehow TTL, like the Protestants).
 I'd guess there was a reformist, purifying, xenophobic swing against the "corrupt" cosmopolitan empires in the 20th century, but the Tartars are more of a threat to Europe than the Turks on their own.

-Australia is uncolonized so I'd say the Mughal Empire or Hind* regrouped and still provides Scholars with intense fascination.
+"Auster" is uncolonized and North America un-Brytish so I'd say the Mughal Empire or Hind* regrouped and still provides Scholars with intense fascination.
 South of it are (counter-clockwise) Portuguese Diu, Brytish Bombay, Portuguese Goa and Calicut, Bijapur and Mysore*, unified Kerala*, Portuguese Cochin, Coromandel*, Danish Tranquebar, Hollands Nagapatnam, French Pondicherry, Brytish Madras and Calcutta, the effective colony of Bengal* (Geneva and Copenhagen aren't gonna let the Brytish up the Ganges), Calingue*, French Chandernagore, and Danish Frederiksnagore.
 The Nicobar Islands are a difficult Danish holding between India and Burma.

 The Hollands-dominated Kingdom of Ceylon* has French Trinquemalay and Hollands Colombo and Galle; it's playing France and Portugal against Holland.
-[Lyra's Oxford has Brytish officers in the Hindu Kush, so India's at least partially colonial, and unable to stop toffs from fishing in Afghanistan.]
+[Oxford has Brytish officers in the Hindu Kush, so India's at least partially colonial, and unable to stop toffs from fishing in Afghanistan.
+India's also a British viceroyalty in Amis--but so's Vietnam!]

 Cathay, Corea, and Nippon are moderately industrialized: Confucianism has inspired Church and French Scholars as in OTL.
+Formosa* is a little more colonized and Christian.
 The eastern Tartars--Buryats, Kalmyk, Khalkha, and Oirats--are only nominally subject to Cathay.
 The Church runs the international ports at Macau and Dejima.

-Zomia has the Second Thibetan Empire* (where Mrs Coulter fled?), the Shan kingdoms*, Laos*, Ava and Pagan*, Siam* (cities: Ayutthaya, Chiang Mai, Luang Prabang, Sukhothai), Kampuchea* around Long Vek, and Brytish-aligned Annam* (Hannoy, Waloe, Huey, Ceygon).
+Zomia has the Second Thibetan Empire* (where Mrs Coulter fled?), the Shan kingdoms*, Laos*, Ava and Pagan*, Siam* (cities: Ayutthaya, Chiang Mai, Luang Prabang, Sukhothai), Kampuchea* around Long Vek, and Brytish-aligned Annam* (Hannoy, Waloe, Huey, Ceygon) [Amis].

 Malaya is dominated by the Sultanates of Johor, Kedah, Pahang, and Selangor*, with Portuguese Malacca and Brytish Singapore on the Straits coast.
 The kingdoms of the Tagalog Islands* have the entrepôt of Maynila, the fulcrum of Castile's Cathay-New Spanish trade.
 Maybe the archipelago's Buddhist and pro-Cathay TTL?